opensearch-project/documentation-website/_search-plugins/neural-sparse-with-pipelines.md

 #### Bi-encoder mode

-For the bi-encoder mode, you need to register only the `amazon/neural-sparse/opensearch-neural-sparse-encoding-v1` model.
+When using bi-encoder mode, you only need to register the `amazon/neural-sparse/opensearch-neural-sparse-encoding-v1` model.

 Register the sparse encoding model: